The 1806 Old Log Church is the oldest standing church in Bedford County, Pennsylvania.

 At one time the outside of the church was covered with white weather board, but in 1935 the weather boarding was removed.
 So any images/postcards (see below) showing the 1806 Old Log Church looking white are from before 1935.

 In a typical (non-COVID) year, the church is unlocked during daylight hours every day between Memorial Day and Labor Day.
-It is also unlocked on weekends in the spring and fall.
 There is no electricity or plumbing in the church (so no restrooms).
 There is a guest book and donation box at the front of the church.

 No – this is a self-guided attraction, although there is an informative sign outside the entrance to the church.